Administrators, Authors, Custom Author roles and Reviewers

 Authors

 It’s typical for larger teams, especially ones that include different departments, to have a mix of Administrators and Authors.
-For example, there are likely reasons the HR authoring team shouldn’t have access to the Sales team's learning content.
+For example, it's unlikely the HR authoring team should have access to the Sales team's learning content.
 Setting up each department's creators as Authors means their access permissions can be controlled.

 Another good use case for Authors is when using external vendors to create content – the Author role means they can access the content they are contracted to work on, but not access any other content at all.

-These subscription-levels also include the ability for Administrators to create Custom Author roles, such as Authors who can only work in Flow or Claro, or who don't have publishing privileges, and many more options.
+These subscription levels also include the ability for Administrators to create Custom Administrator and Custom Author roles, for example an Administrator role that doesn't have authoring permissions or an Author role that can only work in Flow or Claro, or doesn't have publishing privileges, and many more options.

 Reviewers